-From Mindfulness to Confidence: 5 Lessons from a reluctant Entrepreneur
+From Mindfulness to Confidence: 5 Lessons from a Reluctant Entrepreneur

 I had always been the ally, the cheerleader, the mentor, the coach, but it was time to listen to what the universe was telling me.
 It was my turn to be confident and this time really go ALL IN.

-And so, amidst worldwide uncertainty, the entrepreneur was forged; although I didn’t actually tell myself that, as it sounded too official and daunting.
-I decided to just put my foot on the path and start walking.
+And so, amidst worldwide uncertainty, the entrepreneur was forged; although I didn’t actually tell myself that, as it sounded too official and daunting (the irony of this was also pointed to me by a friend ‘You’re a confidence coach for God’s sake!’)
+Either way, I decided to just take a breath, put my foot on the path and start walking.

 I wrote what had I learned; what had I seen; what was the reality of confidence and how could you make real, lasting change.
-I researched, listened, talked and typed and slowly built a programme that was to change my life.
+I researched deeply; listened, talked and typed and slowly built a programme that was to define my next chapter.
 ‘Done is better than perfect’ (Sheryl Sandberg).
 Dare to begin (Horace).
 ‘Failure is success in progress’ (Einstein) – if there was a motivational quote, I’ve used it.
 And now I have a fully-fledged, growing business, website, programme and clients – all centred around building confidence.
 And I genuinely feel excited every day about using my gift to give back.

 So what have I learned:

-- The power of white space – Giving your mind time to breathe releases unconscious avenues and buried creativity, which genuinely resonate with who you are and what you love.
+- Stop being an input junkie – Giving your mind time to breathe releases unconscious avenues and buried creativity, which genuinely resonate with who you are and what you love.

-- Take one step – Confidence comes from action – you need to step out of your comfort zone to gain confidence to do more (this is a product of dopamine release when you make progress 5).
+- Take one step – Confidence comes from action – you need to step out of your comfort zone to gain confidence to do more (this is actually science – dopamine is released when you take action, which encourages you to continue 5).

 - Don’t overthink it – If I had really thought it through, I would have talked myself out of it – catastrophising would have taken over.
 Try – fail fast, course correct and move on.
 Mel Robbin’s 5 Second Rule is a great tool to use on this front 6